macote/ImgVw/README.md

 - Auto-rotate JPEG images based on EXIF information
 - Works on Windows XP and later

-## How to build

-This project is compatible with:
-- Visual Studio 2017
-- Eclipse CDT with MinGW

 ## Usage

 Pass a file or folder as an argument.